nam11/Biology_Invasive_Species/index.md

 3. Biosphere 2 is airtight and once completely sealed off, will not be able to contaminate the outside environment with the changes.
 4. Biosphere 2 is in Arizona; it is close to the environment the potential gene edits will influence.

-Biosphere 2 would be an ideal location to test how well the changes scientists make to the buffelgrass genome work without further harming the environment.
+Biosphere 2 would be an ideal location to test how well the changes scientists make to the buffelgrass genome work without unintentionally harming the environment.

 <figcaption><b><i>Biosphere 2 in Tucson, Arizona</i></b></figcaption>
 <img src="https://www.visitarizona.com/imager/files_idss_com/C375/AccountFiles/x4fszh4nf52dekzkmx68_70e0b117ab6f15d516450a3495868467.jpg" alt="description" width="500" />